AnnikaV9/lowbar/README.md

 <br />

-The bar can also used with a context manager.
+The bar can also be used with a context manager.
 This will automatically start the bar at 0% and clear the bar when exiting:
 ```python3
 with lowbar.LowBar() as bar:
     bar.update(10)